umbraco/UmbracoDocs/umbraco-cloud/upgrades/major-upgrades.md

 ---
-description: In this article we show how you can upgrade your Umbraco Cloud project to latest major version of Umbraco CMS.
+description: "In this article we show how you can upgrade your Umbraco Cloud project to latest major version of Umbraco CMS."
 ---

 # Major Upgrades